Work visually. Diagramming made simple.

 For information on how to license Visio, please visit our licensing page.

 Yes!
 Most Office 365 customers can view their Visio diagrams in Teams.
 Those with a Visio Online plan subscription can also edit diagrams directly in Teams.
-You can learn more about Visio in Teams here.
+Learn more about Visio in Teams.
 Please note, Teams is sold separately from Visio.

 Visio currently supports multiple data sources, including Microsoft Excel, Microsoft Excel Services, Active Directory, Microsoft SQL Server, Microsoft SQL Azure, and Microsoft SharePoint Lists and Business Connectivity Services.